Popular Subject Areas

 Summer 2 2023

 Study Abroad Program Description

-The Health Sciences & Medical Spanish program at Peru's second-highest rated university, the Universidad Peruana Cayetano Heredia (UPCH), allows you to choose between two tracks: Community Medicine or Global and Public Health.
+The Health Sciences & Medical Spanish program at Peru's second-highest rated university, the Universidad Peruana Cayetano Heredia (UPCH), allows you to choose between two tracks: Community Health or Global and Public Health.

 You must have an intermediate or higher Spanish level (2 or more college-level Spanish courses) and will combine field work and classroom experience with a Medical Spanish course, which provides vocabulary and tools for effective communication in the health sector.
 You will be expected to understand specific terminology in order to follow a physician's communication and proper diagnosis for their patients.

 Community Health (requires advanced Spanish level) - The UPCH defines community health as a branch of medicine concerned with the health of the members of a community.
 This track emphasizes the early diagnosis of disease, the recognition of environmental and occupational hazards to good health and the prevention of disease in the community.
 It provides comprehensive health services ranging from preventive, curative to rehabilitative services.
 It focuses on the health problems of communities, as well as on those of individuals who are part of the community.